Great Paxton: Transport

 The East Coast Main Line between London and Edinburgh passes through the parish of Great Paxton.
 The nearest railway station is 2.6 mi away at St Neots.

 Education

 There is a primary school which is a Church of England school and has around 120 pupils aged from 4 to 11.
 Senior school pupils attend Longsands Academy in St Neots.

-Religious Sites
+Church

-The Minster Church of the Holy Trinity, Great Paxton is a grade I listed cruciform Saxon church dating from the 11th century.
+The Minster Church of the Holy Trinity, Great Paxton is a Grade I listed cruciform Anglo-Saxon church dating from the 11th century.
 It is one of only three Anglo-Saxon aisled churches to be found today in England.
 The church was extended and much of it reconstructed in the 13th and 14th centuries when the current tower was built.
 The church was restored again in 1880 when the vestry was added.
 Holy Trinity Great Paxton is part of the Benefice of Little Paxton, Great Paxton and Diddington in the St Neots' Deanery and the Diocese of Ely.
 There is a canonical sundial on the south wall.